It's Not Just The Park Service: 'Rogue' Federal Twitter Accounts Multiply

 So even if these accounts are just run by supporters and not actual members of the agencies, do they still serve a purpose?
 Probably.

-It's true that most senators or congressional representatives probably doesn't spend a ton of time looking for constituents on Twitter.
-So, some of these accounts are encouraging their followers to take action by calling their congressional representatives and providing scripts for what to tell their lawmakers.
+It's true that most senators or congressional representatives probably don't spend a ton of time looking for constituents on Twitter.
+So some of these accounts are encouraging their followers to take action by calling their congressional representatives and providing scripts for what to tell their lawmakers.

 ACTION: call the committee of nat. resources to oppose #HR621. public lands need federal law enforcement! #resisthttps://t.co/9DSzstrB8n— BadHombreLands NPS (@BadHombreNPS) January 27, 2017

-Additionally, and much like last weekend's Women's March on Washington, these accounts have given rise to what is being called the Scientists' March on Washington, an event that is still being organized but has already fostered communications between regional groups.
+Additionally, and much like last weekend's Women's March on Washington, these accounts have given rise to what is being called the Scientists' March on Washington, an event that is still being organized but has already fostered communication between regional groups.

 #StandUpForScience in government by marching on Washington DC @ScienceMarchDC / /r/scientistsmarch / https://t.co/3apY3P89yn— AltUSNatParkService (@AltNatParkSer) January 26, 2017

-Eric Holthaus is a meteorologist in Tucson, Ariz., who writes about weather and climate.
-While he hasn't been able to identify any of the "rogue" account owners, he has found people in his area who he can meet up with and collaborate on ways to be active in their resistance.
-He says he sees the creation of these accounts and dissemination of the facts on climate change in the public interest.
+Eric Holthaus, a meteorologist in Tucson, Ariz., writes about weather and climate.
+While he hasn't been able to identify any of the rogue account owners, he has found people in his area he can meet up and collaborate with on ways to be active in their resistance.
+He says he sees the creation of these accounts and dissemination of the facts on climate change as being in the public interest.

 "I think that it's natural that scientists would want to retain their political power and say.
 'This is not OK and we as scientists want to stand up for fact-based policy and spreading the truth that human activity is changing the climate,' " Holthaus says.